Ever wondered how the future of our gamified paradigm towards learning information security will look like?

 If you end up having no online friends to play with, fear not.

-The right side of the page also contains detailed information about the two game-modes.
-Simply click one of their tabs at the top or on their respective How to Play buttons to see the rules that apply to that specific mode.
+The right side of the page also contains detailed information about the two game modes.
+Click one of their tabs at the top or on their respective How to Play buttons to see the rules that apply to that specific mode.

 It's always a good idea to read this if you're a first-timer in Battlegrounds before you jump in.

-Cyber Mayhem is an Attack / Defence style game where two sets of machines are spawned, each set belonging to a team.
-Each team is given root access to their own set of machines and is tasked to secure them while trying to attack the opposing team’s machines.
+Cyber Mayhem is an Attack / Defense style game where two sets of Boxes are spawned, each belonging to a team.
+Each team is given root access to their own set of Boxes and is tasked to secure them while trying to attack the opposing team’s Boxes.

 What are your Objectives, you ask?

-- Download VPN keys to get access to the machines your team has been tasked to attack
+Download VPN keys to get access to the Boxes your team has been tasked to attack

-- See the progress of the match in the battle page
+See the progress of the match on the battle page

-- Οwn machines’ user and system accounts tο win!
+Οwn Boxes’ user and system accounts tο win!

-First, invite all your friends in one single team.
-Once your team is ready to deploy, click on the Play Battlegrounds button, and then on Find Match.
-Further settings for this section will be available once we bring out more features like region selection, solo gameplay and Server Siege.
+First, invite all your friends to one single team.
+Once your team is ready to deploy, click on the Play Battlegrounds button and then Find Match.
+Further settings for this section will be available once we bring out more features like region selection, solo gameplay, and Server Siege.

-Once a match has been found, a message will pop-up, displaying the readiness status of the users on both teams.
-Each user will have to click on the Accept button within 60 seconds in order to "ready up" and proceed with the game.
+Once a match has been found, a message will pop up, displaying the readiness status of the users on both teams.
+Each user will have to click on the Accept button within 60 seconds to "ready up" and proceed with the game.

 Once on the loading screen, you can still chat with your team and the opposite team.
 You can take this moment to make sure everything you need is set up and download the .ovpn pack from the prompt.

 The status at the bottom will display the progress of the game during start-up.
-Once the bar is fully filled, the teams are dropped into the game with the 8 machines ready and running.
+Once the bar is filled, the teams are dropped into the game with the 8 Boxes ready and running.

-Once in, the game announcer will let you know that the flags have been planted on both yours and the rival team's machines.
+Once in, the game announcer will let you know that the flags have been planted on both your and the rival team's Boxes.
 You can immediately start discussing with your team to form a plan of attack.

 Your team status is displayed at the top left, along with the Match Settings button.
-Here you can see how many points your team accumulates during the match and also, by hovering over each of the members' profile pictures, the amount of traffic generated by each team member.
+Here you can see how many points your team accumulates during the match and, by hovering over each of the members' profile pictures, the traffic generated by each team member.

-The machines for both teams are right below this top bar.
-In the middle, you can switch between the Battle Log, Team Chat and Battle Chat.
+The Boxes for both teams are right below this top bar.
+In the middle, you can switch between the Battle Log, Team Chat, and Battle Chat.
 The first one will display in detail (depending on the filters you apply to it) what is happening during the match.
-Event triggers such as flags being planted, machine user or root owns and other such triggers will appear here.
+Event triggers such as flags being planted, Box user or root owns, and other such triggers will appear here.

-The latter two tabs define you team's private chat where you can coordinate actions, respectively the global chat for the whole match, where you can instigate violence towards the opposite team.
+The latter two tabs define your team's private chat to coordinate actions, respectively the global chat for the whole match, to instigate violence towards the opposite team.

 During the match's initial phase, it's considered good practice to assign yourself to the tasks you want to perform.
-Pictured below is how you can assign yourself to defending a certain machine.
-This can also be applied to attacking a certain machine.
+Pictured below is how you can assign yourself to defend a certain Box.
+You can also apply this to attacking a certain Box.

-From the same submenu, you have access to the root password of the defended machine in order to connect to it remotely, through SSH.
-Using this password, you should immediately scan your machine for vulnerabilities and perform patches on them to deny entry for the enemy team.
+You have access to the Defended Box's root password to connect to it remotely through SSH from the same submenu.
+Using this password, you should immediately scan your Box for vulnerabilities and perform patches on them to deny entry for the enemy team.